Plymouth (CDP), New Hampshire

-Plymouth is a census-designated place (CDP) and the main village in the town of Plymouth in Grafton County, New Hampshire, United States.
+Plymouth is a census-designated place (CDP) and the main village in the town of Plymouth, New Hampshire, United States.
 Its population was 4,730 at the 2020 census, out of 6,682 in the entire town.
 The CDP includes the campus of Plymouth State University.

 Geography

 The CDP is in the eastern part of the town of Plymouth, on the west side of the Pemigewasset River.
 It includes the town center, the campus of Plymouth State University, and residential neighborhoods to the west and south of the town center.
 The CDP boundary is the Pemigewasset River on the east, Glove Hollow Brook to the south, Texas Hill Road to the south and west, Clay Brook to the west, and Route 25 and the Baker River to the north.

 Interstate 93 runs just to the east of Plymouth, across the Pemigewasset River in the town of Holderness, with access from Exit 25 (New Hampshire Route 175A) and Exit 26 (New Hampshire Route 25).
 I-93 leads north 44 mi to Littleton and south 43 mi to Concord, the state capital.
 U.S. Route 3 passes through the center of the community, leading north 7 mi to Campton and south 6 mi to Ashland.
 NH 25 (Tenney Mountain Highway) passes just north of the CDP, leading northwest 35 mi to Haverhill, New Hampshire.

 According to the U.S. Census Bureau, the Plymouth CDP has a total area of 15.4 sqkm, of which 15.2 sqkm are land and 0.2 sqkm, or 1.25%, are water.